 If your spouse died in 2020 and you didn't remarry in 2020, or if your spouse died in 2021 before filing a return for 2020, you can file a joint return.
 A joint return should show your spouse's 2020 income before death and your income for all of 2020.
 Enter "Filing as surviving spouse" in the area where you sign the return.
 If someone else is the personal representative, he or she must also sign.

 The surviving spouse or personal representative should promptly notify all payers of income, including financial institutions, of the taxpayer's death.
-This will ensure the proper reporting of income earned by the taxpayer's estate or heirs.
-A deceased taxpayer's social security number shouldn't be used for tax years after the year of death, except for estate tax return purposes.
+This will ensure the proper reporting of in-

 Claiming a Refund for a Deceased Taxpayer